 Only the original creator of a Dashboard can add new tiles to an existing Dashboard.

 Dashboard permissions are available via Beeswax Roles.
 When a new Dashboard is added to your Buzz Key’s list of available Dashboards, it will appear as a new option within Role Permissions:

 You can therefore use Roles to decide which Users on your platform will have access to which Dashboards.
 If you have restricted which Roles can access specific measures in reports using the Reporting Field Groups, these permissions will be respected if those same measures are present in the dashboard.
-For example, you might disallow a Role from seeing the "revenue" measure, but if that “revenue” measure is included in a Dashboard to which the same Role has access the field will be hidden.
-Note that this may cause some Dashboards to appear differently than intended or display errors.
+For example, you might disable a Role from seeing the "revenue" measure, but if that “revenue” measure is included in a Dashboard to which the same Role has access to, then the field will be hidden.
+Note: This may cause some Dashboards to appear differently than intended or display errors.